Mukhtar Ibrahim: The Witness | City Pages

 One year after Mukhtar Ibrahim moved to Minnesota at 17, young men started disappearing from Minneapolis only to show up in Somalia at the bidding of the fundamentalist terrorist group Al-Shabab.

-Ibrahim was a biochem freshman at the University of Minnesota at the time, studying to become a doctor, yet totally absorbed by the local news.
+Ibrahim was a biochem freshman in college at the time, studying to become a doctor, yet totally absorbed by the local news.

 The mysterious radicalization of those teenagers, which had occurred under the noses of parents and teachers, shone a harsh, interrogative light on his Somali community.
 For Minnesotans without prior exposure, terror charges and FBI calls for vigilance were their only window in.